 Adult Programs & Services

 Individuals with social communication disorders secondary to autism often struggle with social communication.
 The demands of college and work can be very challenging.
-Young Adult Social Communication Groups support young adults ages 18 to 30 in developing important skills necessary in the college and work settings.
+The Young Adult Social Communication Group supports young adults ages 18 to 30 in developing important skills necessary in the college and work settings.
 The program is led by a licensed speech-language pathologist with the support of graduate student clinicians.
+The group meets once a week.

 - Initiating conversation with peers